CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

     * @thibaultduponchelle, @robrwo

 ### Approve previous meeting minutes
-*   Previous meeting minutes was approved by XXX and merged by XXX
+*   Previous meeting minutes was approved by @timlegge and @robrwo, and merged by @sjn

 ### Quick summary of current work (Grouped by project)